opendevs-org/need-for-dsa/README.md

 # Who this course is for?

 This couse is meant for *doers* and people who believe in *practice makes perfect*.
-This not NOT a paid course, there will be no spoon-feeding.
+This is NOT a paid course, there will be no spoon-feeding.
 This is a community-driven course.
 We'll take the session, share resources and practice problems but you and *only* you will have to act and ask for help. 🙂

 If you're already familiar with DSA, there will be some challenging problems as well that you can solve and share your solutions.
 Feel free to volunteer as well.